-So, give us a bit of background.
-Who is Karen Ollosson? and how did you get to where you are?
+So, give us a bit of background — how did you get to where you are?

 I’m a mature mental health student at UEA, where I’ve been studying for the last year and a half.
 Before that, I was working in child and adolescent mental health, the last two years of which were clinical, and mainly involved working with children who have eating disorders.